AdobeDocs/analytics-1.4-apis/src/pages/guides/reporting-api/methods.md

 ## Get

 Retrieves a report queued using `Report.Queue`.
+As a best practice, Do not call this method more than once a second.

 **`POST https://api.omniture.com/admin/1.4/rest/?method=Report.Get`**